F-8-Developer/golang-restAPI-FR/README.md

 ---
 <h2>Validation</h2>

-Add validation for /register, /login and /secure/cart/add for better experience
+Add validation to all request API for better experience.

 ---
 ## Authors